mongodb/docs/source/reference/commands.rst

    .. admin-only

-.. mongodb:command:: authenticate
+.. dbcommand:: authenticate

    ``authenticate`` is an internal command.

    .. read-lock, slave-ok

-.. mongodb:command:: handshake
+.. dbcommand:: handshake

    ``handshake`` is an internal command.

    .. slave-ok

-.. mongodb:command:: _isSelf
+.. dbcommand:: _isSelf

    ``_isSelf`` is an internal command.

    .. slave-ok

-.. mongodb:command:: _migrateClone
+.. dbcommand:: _migrateClone

    ``_migrateClone`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _recvChunkAbort
+.. dbcommand:: _recvChunkAbort

    ``_recvChunkAbort`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _recvChunkCommit
+.. dbcommand:: _recvChunkCommit

    ``_recvChunkCommit`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _recvChunkStatus
+.. dbcommand:: _recvChunkStatus

    ``_recvChunkStatus`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _skewClockCommand
+.. dbcommand:: _skewClockCommand

    ``skewClockCommand`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _testDistLockWithSkew
+.. dbcommand:: _testDistLockWithSkew

    ``_testDistLockWithSkew`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _testDistLockWithSyncCluster
+.. dbcommand:: _testDistLockWithSyncCluster

    ``_testDistLockWithSyncCluster`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _transferMods
+.. dbcommand:: _transferMods

    ``_transferMods`` is an internal command and should not be called directly.

    .. admin-only

-.. mongodb:command:: _recvChunkStart
+.. dbcommand:: _recvChunkStart

    ``_recvChunkStart`` is an internal command and should not be called directly.